Aisha al-Ghais

-Aisha al-Ghais is an Emirati poet and storyteller, and she specializes in writing about Emirati heritage.
+Aisha al-Ghais (عائشة الغيص) is an Emirati poet and storyteller, and she specializes in writing about Emirati heritage.

 Biography

 She was born in Ras Al-Khaimah, United Arab Emirates.

 She obtained her bachelor's degree in Arts and Education from the United Arab Emirates University (UAEU) before obtaining her master's degree in Literature and Criticism from AlWasl University, where she did her thesis on Emirati literature.

 She worked as a researcher and novelist and received a number of awards for her research, literary, and voluntary work.
 These awards include: Khalifa Award for Educational Excellence, Ras Al-Khaimah Excellence Award, Sharjah Educational Excellence Award, Emirati Women Award, Al-Owais Literary Award, and more.

 Awards

 Aisha al-Ghais obtained a number of educational, literary, voluntary, and scholarly awards, including the following: